univrsal/input-overlay/presets/switch-pro-controller/README.md

 ## Mapping Switch Pro Controller inputs

+### Option 1: Using the Switch Pro Controller directly

+The switch-pro-controller-sdl preset does not require any additional software.

+### Option 2: Using the Switch Pro Controller with an Xinput wrapper

-To use this preset, you must map your Nintendo Switch Pro controller inputs to those of an Xbox 360 controller.
+To use the switch-pro-controller-xinput preset, you must map your Nintendo Switch Pro controller inputs to those of an Xbox 360 controller.
 The preset expects following mapping from the Pro controller to corresponding Xbox 360 buttons:

 * Home → Guide